-CONTROLS:
+CONTROLS and INDICATORS:

-INPUT IMPEDANCE: A miniature screwdriver adjustment is provided on the right side of the pedal (near the front, immediately forward of the INput jack J1) which controls the input impedance of the low-noise, high headroom input amplifier.
+INPUT IMPEDANCE: A miniature screwdriver 240 degree rotation adjustment is provided on the right side of the pedal (near the front, immediately forward of the INput jack J1) which controls the input impedance of the low-noise, high headroom input amplifier.
 Please utilize the miniature screwdriver adjustment tool provided and take care to avoid excessive force.
-This control is set to maximum as supplied from the factory.
-In the past, players have unknowingly

-(and in a few cases knowingly), employed impedance controls as a "poor man's tone control", lowering the input impedance to load the pickup and reduce its high frequency response.
+This control is set to maximum (fully clockwise) as supplied from the factory.
+In the past, players have unknowingly (and in a few cases knowingly), employed impedance controls as a "poor man's tone control", lowering the input impedance to "load" the pickup and reduce its high frequency response.
 If desired, that can still be done with these pedals, however the practice "swamps" or reduces the output of the pickup, reduces its resonant characteristics, diminishes its dynamic characteristics and reduces its frequency response.
-Some players are accustomed to the resultant sound "muted" or "nasal" quality when their pick-ups are impedance-loaded, and they use this adjustment to subtly color their sound.
+(Some players are accustomed to the resultant "muted" or "nasal" sound quality when their pick-ups are impedance-loaded, and they intentionally use this adjustment to subtly color their sound.)

 Musicians tend to get together and compare hardware by substitution and often (if not generally) come to false or unrepeatable and/or confusing conclusions.
 The equipment being compared (various instruments with different pickups, different amplifiers with varying input impedances, different pedals being using with preamplifiers having impedance controls, etc), will produce differing/inconclusive results with various models and types of pickups, as they will exhibit different characteristics when loaded with the same impedance.
-This is why a given device may yield wonderful results with one persons' instrument, but have little effect, no effect, or even an adverse effect when used with another instrument.
-Its not rocket science, it's just that there may be a large number of complex variables.
+This is why a given device may yield wonderful results with one persons' instrument, but has little effect, no effect, or even an adverse effect when used with another instrument.

+FP-100 Foot Pedal October 14, 2015 PB-008427 Rev G Page 12 of 22 Its not rocket science, it's just that there may be a large number of complex variables.
 In such cases, very simple tests can be very misleading.

-If you are using a studio-quality preamplifier with proper tonal shelving characteristics such as the LeMay-series preamps, it is suggested that the user leave this control at the factory setting (maximum clock-wise, very high impedance/little or no pickup loading) and allow his/her preamplifier to provide control of tonal characteristics without inhibiting the performance of their pickup..
+If you are using a studio-quality preamplifier with proper tonal shelving characteristics such as the Telonics preamps, it is suggested that the user leave this control at the factory setting (maximum clock-wise, very high impedance/little or no pickup loading) and allow the preamplifier to provide control of tonal characteristics without inhibiting the performance of their pickup.

 If conventional amplifiers are used, we suggest that this control be used very sparingly, and only after all other tonal possibilities on the amplifier are exhausted.
 Nonetheless, this control is provided for those players who have played that way for many years and feel that they cannot achieve their individual sound any other way.

 Note that this control is both small and delicate.
 Please utilize the miniature screwdriver adjustment tool provided and take care to avoid excessive force.
 The entire range of adjustment occurs over approximately a 240 degree range.
 If it were a clock-face, maximum pickup loading would occur at about 8:00 o'clock (fully CCW) and minimum loading at 4:00 o'clock (maximum CW).
 We suggest that you check and make sure that it is fully clockwise (CW) when not being used.
-You can watch the pocket clip on the adjustment tool provided with the pedal while turning it to get an idea of where it is set.
+You can watch the pocket clip on the adjustment tool provided with the pedal while turning to get an idea of where it is set.